stevehjohn/Coinbase/README.md

 Put the API key and secret in `appSettings.json` and optionally change `PollIntervalMinutes` to a value of your liking.

+### Excel Spreadsheet Integration

+The app can also optionally update a cell in a spreadsheet with your current balance (if you're nerd like me who tracks finances in a spreadsheet).
+Simply put the path to the spreadsheet in the `ExcelFilePath` app setting and put the cell in `ExcelCell`.

 ## Installation

 I won't provide binaries for this as given the sensitive nature of Coinbase API keys, I think source code transparency is important, so you'll need to build it yourself.
 VS 2019 Community will do just fine.